 529 college savings plans

-For Americans interested in saving for college, 529 savings plans are one of the most popular account types.
+For Americans interested in saving for education, 529 savings plans are one of the most popular account types.
 They're usually sponsored by states (just about every state has one) and managed by mutual fund companies.
 The majority of 529 savings plans are "direct sold," giving people like you the chance to open a 529 account without going through an advisor.

 You can save in any state's plan no matter where you live, and you can use your savings to pay for school expenses in any state (even internationally).
 So be sure to consider other states' plans if you find out that your state doesn't offer any state tax benefits or that it offers benefits regardless of the plan you choose.

 - Deduct contributions on your state tax return, depending on your state's rules.

 - Grow your account balance without paying federal or state taxes on the earnings until you withdraw the money.

 - Withdraw the money tax-free (both federal and state) when you use it for qualified education expenses.

 - Make up to 5 years' worth of contributions at one time without triggering gift taxes.**

 Use the account to pay for a wide variety of eligible schools, including private schools, colleges, universities, graduate school, religious schools, and trade or technical schools.
 You can also use the money to pay for room and board, fees, books, qualified student loan repayments, apprenticeship programs, and other eligible educational expenses.

 Start saving for a child, grandchild, other family member, friend—even yourself.